ksmin23/my-aws-cdk-examples/msk/README.md

 ![msk-arch](./msk-arch.svg)

-This is a sample project for Python development with CDK.
+This is a MSK project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.